wemmertc/webpage/index.md

 {% include postdocs.md %}

 ## Publications
-A complete list of all my publications can be found on the [ICube publications server](https://publis.icube.unistra.fr/appli.php?author=wemmert).
+A complete list of all my publications can be found on [Hal](https://cv.hal.science/cedric-wemmert).

 #### Some selected publications